epfl-ada/ada-2021-project-gluten-meat-free/README.md

 ### Linear Regression modelling

-We fit a **linear regression model** and **gradient boosting regressor** to explain the number of occurrences of a quote, our outcome variable, with the previously studied features.
-An analysis of the coefficients is performed.
+We fit a **linear regression model** to explain the number of occurrences of a quote, our outcome variable, with the previously studied features.
+We analyse the coefficients to see what affects the number of citations.

 ## Internal Milestones and Timeline: